cisco-ce/roomos.cisco.com/doc/MTR/CiscoCameraModesInMTR.md

-# Cisco Camera Modes in MTR UI and Microsoft IntelliFrame
+# Cisco Camera Modes in Microsoft Teams Rooms and Microsoft IntelliFrame

-You can now select your preferred camera mode directly from the Microsoft Teams app on Cisco devices.
+You can now select your preferred camera mode directly from the Microsoft Teams Rooms on Cisco devices.
-This update brings the familiar Cisco camera experiences into Microsoft Teams, using Microsoft’s naming conventions for seamless integration.
+This update brings the familiar Cisco camera experiences into Microsoft Teams Rooms, using Microsoft’s naming conventions for seamless integration.
 Additionally, Microsoft Cloud IntelliFrame, a cloud-based video intelligence feature, is now available.

 ## New Camera Mode Menu Options

-The following camera modes are available in the Microsoft Teams UI on Cisco devices:
+The following camera modes are available in the Microsoft Teams Rooms on Cisco devices:

    * IntelliFrame: Microsoft’s cloud-based smart video feeds zoom into the faces of in-room participants, minimizing distractions.
    * Room: Displays a view of the entire room, powered by Cisco’s Group framing technology.